 1:2:1 is an installation of three audio-visual works examining the intersections between ‘dualism’ and ‘belonging’.
 The works explore the conceptual relationship between music and visual art to construct liminal spaces that intercede past, present and future, and personal and global realities.
 Each composition explores the sonic capacities of the flute to inform meaning and sensory experience, drawing on my classical as well as electronic music background.

 In 1:2:1 I investigate my bi-racial socio-political Western and Moana Oceanian identity as a dualistic construct: that is, the division of two opposing entities in conflict rather than harmony as a result of colonial and neo-colonial structures.
 I pose the question: ‘Is it possible for this dualistic self to achieve a state of connection, harmony and wholeness, rather than separation, division and opposition?’
 I use the Tā-Vā (Time-Space) Theory of Art—a derivative of the Tā-Vā (Time-Space) Philosophy of Reality, or tāvāism, formulated by Hūfanga Professor ‘Ōkusitino Māhina—as a conceptual framework.
 Tā (Tongan for time) signifies the marking of time through artistic and social actions, while vā (Tongan for space) signifies the relational space between two time-markers.
 I journey through time to explore how history informs my present experiences, my concept of self, and my relationships with others.
 I adopt the notion of vā as the ‘space between’, to explore my Australian Moana identity as the ‘space between’ two cultures.

 Sound, still image

 3 minutes, 5 seconds / 550 cm x 100 cm

-The three photographic self-portraits present the constructed identities that orbit my biological body and facets of the natural environment.
-My body is interwoven with natural elements.
-I am bound to my family tree that is made of hard metal; its roots become my veins.
-Red and yellow lights strike parts of my skin, as symbols for Tonga and Australia’s national flowers: red heilala and golden wattle respectively.
+The three photographic self-portraits present the social constructs that orbit the artist’s body and facets of the natural environment, which are interwoven.
+The artist is bound to their family tree, which is made of hard metal; its roots become her veins.
+Red and yellow lights strike parts of her skin, as symbols for Tonga and Australia’s national flowers: red heilala and golden wattle respectively.
 The tree sprouts a rose and a hibiscus as iconic symbols that have been historically impressed upon female sexuality.
-As the external constructs are internalised, my inner organs become exposed: my ribcage and heart are placed outside my body.
+As the external constructs are internalised, the artist’s inner organs become exposed: her ribcage and heart are placed outside the body.

 Mixed media, sound